tomas-fryza/esp-micropython/labs/02-python/README.md

 # Lab 2: Programming in Python

-### Learning objectives

-After completing this lab you will be able to:

-* Understand Python's syntax, data types, and basic programming concepts like variables and basic operations.
-* Use control structures like loops (`for` and `while`), `if` statements, and `else` clauses to control the flow of your programs.
-* Understand the concept of functions, how to define them, pass arguments, and return values.

-The purpose of this laboratory exercise is to provide students with a fundamental understanding of Python programming.
-These objectives aim to establish a strong foundation in Python programming concepts and skills, including flow control structures and functions.
-To achieve this, ESP32 microcontroller and MicroPython version are being used in the lab.

-### Table of contents

 * [Pre-Lab preparation](#preparation)
 * [Part 1: GitHub](#part1)
 * [Part 2: Basic operations in Python](#part2)